Marlins vs. Phillies Player Props Betting Odds

 |0

-Bet on player props for Nicholas Castellanos, Kyle Schwarber or other Phillies players with BetMGM.
+Bet on player props for Nicholas Castellanos, Alec Bohm or other Phillies players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.